 So, while I have been hanging on these old cell phones, I have kept them in the electronic organizer on the back of my laundry room door.

-Today, I'm going to locate them into my car so that I can donate them and let them go
+Today, I’m going to locate them in my car so that I can donate them and let them go

 Step 4: Evaluate